Kansas Humane Society by the Numbers

 We believe pets are safest in a humane community that values and protects them, best cared for by a responsible and loving family, healthiest when seen regularly by a veterinarian, and that saving animal lives involves much more than increasing adoptions and decreasing euthanasia.
 That is why we have many programs and services such as counseling to help people find solutions to keep their pet, offer spay/neuter services to families in financial need to help prevent unwanted litters, and teach Wichita’s youth humane practices.
 For more than 125 years, we have helped hundreds of thousands of Wichita’s pets by providing them care, comfort, hope, and most importantly, a second chance at a new life.
 Like all non-profits and businesses, we are an ever-evolving organization.
 Our mission and vision reflect what we see in our community and hope for the future of Wichita.

-The graph above represents animals KHS provided care and services for in 2016.
-From January 1 to December 31 of 2016, we admitted 11,918 animals to our facility and adopted or found alternative placement for 10,330 animals with an overall Save Rate of 87%.
+The graph above represents animals KHS provided care and services for in 2018.
+From January 1 to December 31 of 2018, we cared for 15,999 animals in our facility, and adopted or found alternative placement for 11,204 animals.
+Our Save Rate for dogs was 95%, our Save Rate for cats was 93%, and we achieved an overall Save Rate of 94%.
 KHS also provides owner-requested End of Life services which are not included in the Save Rate.
-Animals that came to us in 2015 but were adopted in 2016 are counted in our 2016 adoption totals, but not our 2016 admission totals.
-Animals that came to us in 2016 but were adopted in 2017 are counted in our 2016 admission totals and our 2017 adoption totals.
+Animals that came to us in 2017 but were adopted in 2018 are counted in our 2018 adoption totals.
+Animals that came to us in 2018 but were adopted in 2019 will be counted in our 2019 adoptions totals.

 Donor-Subsidized Spay & Neuter Program